 Developed to meet the needs and challenges of our service members, veterans, and their families, M-SPAN (Military Support Programs and Networks) is a comprehensive, collaborative initiative dedicated to military mental health.
-M-SPAN programs have been developed by faculty and staff from the University of Michigan Depression Center and Department of Psychiatry in collaboration with the Michigan Army National Guard and Michigan State University.
+M-SPAN programs have been developed by faculty and staff from the University of Michigan Depression Center and Department of Psychiatry in collaboration with the Michigan Army National Guard.
 M-SPAN incorporates innovative approaches to outreach, overcoming stigma, research and evaluation, and the design and delivery of support programs for service members and military families.

 M-SPAN initiatives include:

 - The Buddy-to-Buddy volunteer veteran program, designed to address the many challenges citizen soldiers and Reservists may encounter throughout the deployment cycle.
 Recently returned veterans are partnered with volunteer veterans who help answer questions and offer resources to facilitate successful reintegration into civilian life.

 - Peer Advisors for Veteran Education (PAVE) is a peer support program that connects student veterans on campus with peer advisors at their schools who can provide support and link them with resources to facilitate a smooth transition from the military to college, or help them navigate other challenges they are facing.

 Programs for military families:

 This parenting group program is offered for military service members, their spouses or partners, and their children aged 0-8 years old.
 STRoNG Families provides a 10-week parent and child group experience designed to support and enhance the resilience of military families by creating opportunities for families to come together to learn, support one another, and grow in their ability to navigate the unique challenges they face.